afortener/eaton-poc/csv-transformer-module/README.md

 #CSV Transformer Module

 ##Introduction
 This project is for a custom Spring XD transformer to transform an CSV payload into a JSON string payload.
-The JSON string payload can then be used by the Spring XD JDBC sink to insert into a database.
+The JSON string payload is a JSON array, and needs to split into individual JSON objects that can then be used by the Spring XD JDBC sink to insert into a database.
+For methods on splitting the JSON array, see the [parent README](../).

 ##Installation